 Our NYC hotel had an excellent location right in the heart of midtown Manhattan.
 It was within easy walking distance of most attractions and had a small, but useful kitchenette.
 We asked the hotel for a quiet room and they obliged by giving us a quiet corner unit on a higher floor.
 Though our hotel was in an excellent location, we found it more difficult to share a room with our daughter as she was going to bed early and more aware that we were still in the room.

-Having a view of the Eiffel Tower from our bedroom in our Paris apartment was a big draw, as was the laundry and kitchen.
-The compromise we made here was location - it was a little far from being centrally located to the other main attractions in Paris, but it was a compromise we were willing to make.
+Again traveling with a toddler to Paris, having a view of the Eiffel Tower from our bedroom in our Paris apartment was a big draw, as was the laundry and kitchen.
+The compromise we made here was location – it was a little far from being centrally located to the other main attractions in Paris, but it was a compromise we were willing to make.

 We went to a resort in Mexico when our daughter was 18 months.
 Though we had a balcony, we shared a room with her.
 This was very difficult since she could easily stand and see us in the room.
 We would hide in the bathroom while waiting for her to sleep.
 This was a difficult trip as far as getting her to sleep went!